Posted in General Page

 - Many students complete their doctoral degrees before the end of the 7-year Form I-20 period.

 - Graduation and completion are two separate events.
-Graduation is a ceremony.
+Graduation is the administrative conferral of the degree.
 Completion is either the date of the defense or the date of submission of the dissertation to the Graduate School.
-According to GSAS, the dissertation submission is expected no later than the last day of the month following the defense (e.g., defense on June 15 and submission no later than July 31).

 - Students must contact the IS Advisor when setting a defense date.

 - Students who complete before the Form I-20 end date must report their early completion to OGS and OGS is required to shorten the immigration document accordingly.